 The seven wonders of Europe

 Europe has so many treasures waiting for you to discover them.
 We have selected the seven wonders of Europe, the best monuments, and places that you must see all over Europe.
-Discover the Dom Luis Bridge, the Grand Place of Brussels, the Tower Bridge or the Sagrada Familia, a unique selection of the most beautiful monuments in Europe.
+Discover the Dom Luis Bridge, the Grand Place of Brussels, the Tower Bridge or the Sagrada Familia, a unique selection of the most beautiful monuments to visit in Europe.

 1. The Eiffel Tower

-The Eiffel Tower was built by Gustave Eiffel for the 1889 Exposition Universelle, which was to celebrate the 100th year anniversary of the French Revolution.
+The Eiffel Tower was built by Gustave Eiffel for the 1889 Exposition Universelle in Paris, which was to celebrate the 100th year anniversary of the French Revolution.
 Its construction in 2 years, 2 months and 5 days was a veritable technical and architectural achievement.
 "Utopia achieved", a symbol of technological prowess, at the end of the 19th Century it was a demonstration of French engineering personified by Gustave Eiffel, and a defining moment of the industrial era.
 It was met immediately with tremendous success.

 Only intended to last 20 years, it was saved by the scientific experiments that Eiffel encouraged, and in particular by the first radio transmissions, followed by telecommunications.
 For example, the radio signals from the Pantheon Tower in 1898; it served as a military radio post in 1903; it transmitted the first public radio programme in 1925, and then broadcast television up to TNT more recently. (©tour-eiffel.fr).

 The expiatory church of La Sagrada Família is a work on a grand scale which was begun on 19 March 1882 from a project by the diocesan architect Francisco de Paula del Villar (1828-1901).
 At the end of 1883 Gaudí was commissioned to carry on the works, a task which he did not abandon until his death in 1926.
 Since then different architects have continued the work after his original idea.